HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_search.md

 # Enabling and disabling Search V2

-Search introduces a new user interface along with a new backend service that utilizes OpenSearch to provide a seamless search experience.
+Search V2 introduces a new user interface with a backend service that utilizes OpenSearch to provide a seamless search experience.
+Search V2 is enabled by default for DX Compose.
 It is enabled by default for DX Compose.

 ## Access